justgu1/hard/README.md

 - **NPM**: Utilize NPM commands for managing JavaScript dependencies.
 - **Artisan**: Run Laravel Artisan commands directly within the container.
 - **Queue Management**: Operate queue workers or Horizon within the container.
-- **Database**: Comes with MySQL and PostgreSQL databases; you can choose one in the config.
+- **Database**: Comes with MariaDB and PostgreSQL databases; you can choose one in the config.
 - **Minio**: Utilize S3-compatible object storage for local development.
 - **Flexible Configuration**: Easily customize environment settings to match your requirements.